 —Senior vice president, a large integrated health system

-UWH, one of the top academic medical centers in the country, has been at the forefront of integrating digital into their organizational strategy over the last few years.
-“Digital strategy is not and should not be separate from the organizational strategy,” declared Cherodeep Goswami, system vice president and chief information officer at UWH, kicking off the roundtable.
-As a colead of the digital program, one of his biggest priorities is to convert his organization from “doing digital” to “being digital.”
-In that vein, he identified key areas where digital is enabling a broader organizational transformation:
+UWH, one of the top academic medical centers in the country, has been at the forefront of integrating digital into their organisational strategy over the last few years.
+“Digital strategy is not and should not be separate from the organisational strategy,” declared Cherodeep Goswami, system vice president and chief information officer at UWH, kicking off the roundtable.
+As a colead of the digital program, one of his biggest priorities is to convert his organisation from “doing digital” to “being digital.”
+In that vein, he identified key areas where digital is enabling a broader organisational transformation:

-Digital is helping UWH transform itself organizationally, and as Mr. Goswami puts it, “Digital should be the building DNA of every organization’s broader transformation efforts.”
+Digital is helping UWH transform itself organizationally, and as Mr. Goswami puts it, “Digital should be the building DNA of every organisation’s broader transformation efforts.”

 Health care leaders face several challenges on their transformation journey.
 Data quality and access and talent were major barriers to digital transformation for survey respondents (figure 3).
 Budget is also important.
 Survey respondents, interviewees, and panelists shared how they are addressing these challenges.